BrianOkum/BrianOkum.github.io/index.md

 ### Content Management
-There are dozens of content management systems out there - Together we can find the one that fits your specific needs:
+There are dozens of content management systems out there with
-- Editing and publication management, including version control
+- Editing and publication management
+- Version control
 - Compliance
 - Product Lifecycle Management
 - Quality control integration